rick-suspends/DevEx-Docs-Validator/docs/index.md

 ---
 layout: page
-title: Welcome to the DevEx Docs Toolkit
+title: Documentation for the DevEx Starter Template
 permalink: /
 ---